matthiassommer/golang-gateway-microservice-template/README.md

 API_VERSION: the version parameter in the endpoint urls

+Launch.json contains a debug launch configuration.
+Environment parameters can be specified in a local.env file.

 ## Linting

 Install the linter runner [GolangCI-Lint](https://github.com/golangci/golangci-lint).
 The config file is already part of this repository.